-In this age of photography when everybody takes loads of photos and posts them online, there are tons of almost identical images.
+In this age of photography when everybody takes loads of photos and posts them online, there are many almost identical images.

 We’re all guilty of it, posting exactly the same pictures every year, sometimes every week.

-The natural patterns of a calendar year pull us to springtime blooms, green forests, summery beaches, dead leaves dropped to the ground, blankets of snow and draped frost.
+The natural rhythms of a calendar year draw us to springtime blooms, green forests, summery beaches, dead leaves dropped to the ground, blankets of snow and draped frost.
 It’s hard to resist them, however much we might try.
 Or it is for me anyway, for now.

 I was struck by this when taking the annual shot of my parents’ labrador Maya bounding through bluebells back home in the Forest of Dean.
 A whole other post on that from last year is here.
 Hopefully these habitual shots are slowly improving, but they remain essentially the same shots of the same things.